Chýně

-Chýně is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 4,300 inhabitants.
-The municipality is a suburb of Prague.
+Chýně is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
+It has about 5,000 inhabitants.

+Etymology

+The initial name of the settlement was probably Chajín.
+The name was derived from the personal name Chája, meaning "Chája's (court)".
+The name was gradually distorted to Chajn and then to Chejn.
+From the 19th century, the name Chýně is used.

 Geography

 Chýně is located about 5 km west of Prague.
 It lies in an agricultural landscape of the Prague Plateau.

-The Litovický stream runs east along the northern border and supplies two small ponds.
+The stream Litovický potok runs east along the northern border and supplies two small fishponds.
 The upper pond is called Bašta and is used for recreational purposes.
-The lower pond is called Strahovský.
+The lower pond is called Strahovský rybník.

 History

-The area of the municipality has been inhabited since prehistoric times.
+The area of the town has been inhabited since prehistoric times.
 Iron furnaces that were found here are the oldest examples known in Bohemia and Moravia.
 The first written mention of Chýně is from 1273.

 The village used to belong to Strahov Monastery and until recently it was a small farming community.
 Proximity to Prague, the airport, and the motorway to Plzeň led in the 1990s to the development of some logistics and construction industries.
 The municipality has grown considerably with some large housing developments to the west, and it is losing some of its rural character.
+In 2023, Chýně was promoted to a town.

+Demographics

 Economy

 Chýně has a small industrial area in the east.

 Transport

-Public transport consists mostly of buses to Prague districts of Zličín and Motol, but it is evolving with new lines and increased frequences.
-Chýně is also served by two railway stations on the line from Prague to Kladno, but one of the stations lies just across the municipal border.
+Chýně is located on the railway line Prague–Rudná.
+In addition to the Chýně train station, the town is aserved by the Chýně jih station, which is situated south of the town just beyond the municipal border.

+Sights

+There are no protected cultural monuments in the town.